Opium: Illegal production

 An increasingly large fraction of opium is processed into morphine base and heroin in drug labs in Afghanistan.
 Despite an international set of chemical controls designed to restrict availability of acetic anhydride, it enters the country, perhaps through its Central Asian neighbors which do not participate.
 A counternarcotics law passed in December 2005 requires Afghanistan to develop registries or regulations for tracking, storing, and owning acetic anhydride.
+In November 2023, a U.N report showed that in the entirety of Afghanistan, poppy cultivation dropped by over 95%, removing it from its place as being the world's largest opium producer.

 Besides Afghanistan, smaller quantities of opium are produced in Pakistan, the Golden Triangle region of Southeast Asia (particularly Burma), Colombia, Guatemala, and Mexico.

 Chinese production mainly trades with and profits from North America.
 In 2002, they were seeking to expand through eastern United States.
 In the post 9/11 era, trading between borders became difficult and because new international laws were set into place, the opium trade became more diffused.
 Power shifted from remote to high-end smugglers and opium traders.
 Outsourcing became a huge factor for survival for many smugglers and opium farmers.

+In 2023 Burma overtook Afghanistan and became the world's largest producer of opium, producing 1080 metric tones according the UN Southeast Asia Opium Survey report.